 Best applications:

-Convey refusal with a simple ‘no’.
+Refuse with a simple no.

-Discuss things you don’t do with ‘nunca’ or ‘jamás’ (never).
+Discussing things you don’t do with ‘nunca’ or ‘jamás’ (never).

 Spanish Adverbs of Doubt